-Each local entity within the Group is organised with its own Board or equivalent governing body and, as applicable, CEO, with responsibility for control of the local business according to guidelines and instructions from Group level.
+Each local entity within the Group is organised with its own Board or equivalent governing body and, as applicable, CEO, with responsibility for control of the local business according to guidelines and instructions from Group level and the Board of the local entity.
 Each local entity has its own administration, which takes care of accounting records and financial reporting.

-The local entities primarily report to BHG's CEO and CFO.
+The local entities primarily report to their Boards, BHG's CEO, the relevant segment manager and BHG's CFO.
 In addition to internal monitoring and reporting, the external auditors routinely report to the CEO and the Board throughout the financial year.